-You just have to upload your image using the drag-and-drop method and when your image is uploaded, click on the “exif.me” button showing in the blue color.
+You just have to upload your image using the drag-and-drop method and when your image is uploaded, click on the “exif.me” button shown in blue color.

-It will open a popup with various exif data which you can add to your image, and once you’re done, just click on the “Go.eXifing” button showing in blue color.
+It will open a popup with various EXIF data, which you can add to your image, and once you’re done, just click on the “Go.eXifing” button shown in blue color.

 6. Lazy Load Your Images

 Lazy loading is another most essential thing which you should have to take care of.
-It is also known as asynchronous loading, which means it defers the initialization of an object or image until the point at which it is needed.
+We also known it as asynchronous loading, which means it defers the initialization of an object or image until the point at which it is needed.

 It can save bandwidth, reduce the page size of your website, and boost website speed.
 Along with it, it saves the resources of your server, so it works efficiently and flawlessly.

 There are several plugins through which you can enable lazy loading on your website.
-Most of the cache plugin supports lazy loading, and one of them which I like most is WP Rocket.
-It really helps to optimize your website’s overall speed and provide features like lazy loading images and iframe.
+Most of the cache plugin supports lazy loading, and one of them that I like most is WP Rocket.
+It really helps to optimize your website’s overall speed and provides features like lazy loading images and iframe.

 Here is an image from medium.com describing how lazy loading works;